Klemek/GitBlog.md/README.md

 *  `node_port` (default: 3000)
   the port the server is listening to
+*  `host` (default: none)
+  if set (like `https://mywebsite.com`, it will be used as reference for creating links
+  by default, host is guessed based on first request
 * `data_dir` (default: data)
   the directory where will be located the git repo with templates and articles
 * `view_engine` (default: ejs)